 - The 1493 letter by Columbus of his description of the new world.

-- Henry the eighth love letters to Anne Berlin signed with a little heart.
+- Henry the eighth love letters to Anne Boleyn signed with a little heart.
 Henry the eighth unfortunately later had her beheaded.

 - The 1612 Galileo Galilei diagrams of sun spots and diagram of the sun, depicted as the center of the universe.

 - Transcripts of the trial of the Knights Templar.